sagemath/trac_to_gh/Issue 7180.md

 # Issue 7180: HP-UX cddlib-094f checks for gmp.h, then igores the fact it can't find it.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7180

 Original creator: drkirkby